Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 Joint Tenancy

 Under joint tenancy, property passes automatically to the surviving owner on death.
-This bypasses probate and provides immediate security.
+This bypasses probate and provides immediate security for the surviving partner.
+However, this structure removes control over where your share ultimately passes beyond the first death.

 Tenancy in Common

 Choosing the correct structure is essential.
 The wrong arrangement can unintentionally disinherit a partner or create tax inefficiencies.
-Estate planning for unmarried couples should align property ownership with the overall inheritance strategy.
+Property ownership should be aligned with the overall inheritance strategy.

 Inheritance Tax and Unmarried Couples

 Inheritance tax is a significant consideration for unmarried couples.
-Unlike married couples, they do not benefit from the spouse exemption.
-This means that assets inherited by an unmarried partner are subject to inheritance tax if their value exceeds £325,000.
-This can place a substantial financial burden on the surviving partner.
+Unlike married couples, they do not benefit from the spousal exemption.
+This means that assets passing to an unmarried partner are subject to inheritance tax where the total estate value exceeds the nil-rate band of £325,000 — a threshold that can be reached more easily than many people expect.

-In addition to inheritance tax, capital gains tax may also apply when transferring certain assets, such as property or investments, between unmarried partners, making it important to consider both taxes in estate planning.
+In addition to inheritance tax, capital gains tax may apply when transferring certain assets, such as property or investments, between unmarried partners.
+Both taxes should be considered together as part of a comprehensive estate plan.

 Pension Planning for Cohabiting Partners